 650 _7 Boundary layers. ǂ2 nasat

-Because NASA Thesaurus headings meet the BIBCO standard of being derived from a "recognized thesaurus," catalog records containing such headings are eligible for upgrade to PCC status, provided that the records meet all other PCC standards.
+Because NASA Thesaurus headings meet the PCC standard of being derived from a "recognized thesaurus," catalog records containing these headings are eligible for PCC authentication, provided that the records meet all other PCC standards.

 MESH, NAL, and Other Non-LC Subject Headings